 - be afraid of new or unfamiliar situations

 - seek constant reassurance

 - complain about feeling sick when worried.

 It’s easy not to notice generalised anxiety in children.
-Children who have it can work very hard in the classroom and other situations.
+Children who have it often work very hard in the classroom and other situations.
 It can be difficult to know they’re constantly worrying.
-But they will often ask lots of questions, over and over, in new situations – for example, ‘What’s going to happen?’ or ‘What if … ?’
+But they often ask lots of questions, over and over, in new situations – for example, ‘What’s going to happen?’ or ‘What if … ?’.

 There are also some physical signs – daydreaming, stomach aches, headaches, tiredness and inattention.
 Children might also spend a lot of time getting to sleep at night, because they’re worrying about the events of the next day.

 All young children ask lots of questions – they like to know what’s happening, when and where.
 This is a normal part of learning and understanding daily life.
 But if you’re concerned about the kind or number of questions your child asks, it’s best to talk with your GP or health professional.